River to Recovery: stopping the flow of post flood pests

 The 2022-23 River Murray flood, the largest since 1956, breathed life back into the iconic floodplains and wetlands of Australia’s longest river, including a potentially once in a lifetime recruitment event of black box woodlands.

-The floodwaters, however, also brought with them a significant threat, the proliferation of invasive weeds and pest animals.
-The distribution and abundance of these species has increased significantly following the flood, threatening environmental and cultural values, disrupting the operation of critical infrastructure, and impacting the community’s enjoyment of the river.
+However, the floodwaters also brought with them a significant threat.
+Invasive weeds and pest animals have spread rapidly since the flood, with their distribution and abundance increasing considerably.
+This is now threatening environmental and cultural values, disrupting the operation of critical infrastructure, and impacting the community’s enjoyment of the river.

 This project is supported by the Murraylands and Riverland Landscape Board with funding from the South Australian Government’s Landscape Priorities Fund.